 I completed my Masters and PhD at the University of Waterloo, where I studied episodic memory retrieval, associative encoding, and mind-wandering.
 During my PhD, we proposed and tested a new theory of a well-studied phenomenon, retrieval-induced forgetting.
 This theory, published in Psychological Review, challenged the dominant approach of memory suppression (Anderson, Bjork, & Bjork, 1994), and placed contextual processing at the center of retrieval-based forgetting phenomena (for a summary, see Jonker, Seli, & MacLeod, 2015).

-During my postdoc, I continued my focus on the role of context in memory retrieval.
-At the University of California, Davis, I examined the role of context in memory enhancement, demonstrating that retrieval can strengthen other memories that share contextual features.
+During my postdoc at the University of California, Davis, I continued focusing on the role of context in memory retrieval.
+We found evidence that retrieval can strengthen other memories that share contextual features.
 Our work, published in Proceedings of the National Academy of Sciences, demonstrated that neural regions known for processing contextual information (e.g., parahippocampal gyrus) play a major role in retrieval-based memory enhancements (Jonker et al., 2018).
-This work complemented my PhD studies by demonstrating that contextual information can drive both memory enhancements (retrieval-induced facilitation) and memory impairments (retrieval-induced forgetting) depending on how it is used during retrieval.
+This work complemented my PhD studies by highlighting that contextual information can drive both memory enhancements (retrieval-induced facilitation) and memory impairments (retrieval-induced forgetting) depending on how it is used during retrieval.